redhat-developer/rhbk-quickstarts/extension/user-storage-jpa/README.md

 Enable the Provider for a Realm
 -------------------------------
-Login to the <span>RHBK</span> Admin Console and got to the User Federation tab.
+Login to the _Red Hat build of Keycloak_ Admin Console and got to the User Federation tab.
 You should now see your deployed provider in the add-provider list box.
 Add the provider, save it.
 This will now enable the provider for the 'master' realm.
-Because this provider implements the UserRegistrationProvider interface, any new user you create in the admin console or on the registration pages of <span>RHBK</span>, will be created in the custom store used by the provider.
+Because this provider implements the UserRegistrationProvider interface, any new user you create in the admin console or on the registration pages of _Red Hat build of Keycloak_, will be created in the custom store used by the provider.
 If you go to the Users tab in the Admin Console and create a new user, you'll be able to see the provider in action.

 Integration test of the Quickstart
 ----------------------------------

-1. Make sure you have a RHBK server running with the installed provider, the `quarkus.properties` file and with an administration user with username `admin` and password `admin` in the `master` realm.
-Your RHBK server should be listening on `http://localhost:8180`.
+1. Make sure you have a _Red Hat build of Keycloak_ server running with the installed provider, the `quarkus.properties` file and with an administration user with username `admin` and password `admin` in the `master` realm.
+Your _Red Hat build of Keycloak_ server should be listening on `http://localhost:8180`.
 You can archive this by running:

 ```
 ./kc.sh start-dev --http-port=8180